ScotMarPhys/ScotMarPhys.OSNAP-Mooring-Processing.io/index.md

 ## 1. Mooring data

-### Temperature and salinity data from microCATS
+### Gridded Temperature, Salinity, and Pressure (Microcats)

-The microcat data is made up of Conductivuty, Tempertaure (° C), and Pressure (db) records calibrated using seawater samples and in-situ CTD profiles and corrected for sensor drift.
-The instrument data is fitted on to a regular 2-hour time grid using linear interpolation.
-Conductivity data is converted first to Practical Salinity (PSU) then Absolute Salinity, SA (g kg-1).
-Temperature (° C) is converted to Conservative Temperature, CT (° C).
-Salinity data is de-spiked for each instrument by excluding data outside of a cut-off of deployment-median salinity ± 10 g kg-1.
-Remaining data is further de-spiked up to n(=5) times through a loop where the cut off is one standard deviation from the deployment-median during each pass.
-Contemporaneous temperature data are also excluded.
-SA, CT, and P are low-pass filtered with MATLABs zero-phase digital filtering function; filtfilt, using a Butterworth filter design, 6th order, with cut-off frequency of ½(days).
-Gaps in the filtered data of more than 10 days are populated with fill values.
-The resulting data is fitted to a regular 2-hour time grid using linear interpolation.
-SA, CT, and P from all deployments are concatenated and then fitted to a regular 12-hour horizontal time grid and 20 db vertical pressure grid using linear interpolation.
-Salinity data is de-spiked n(=5) times through a loop where the cut off is 3.5 standard deviation from the time-series median during each pass.
-Contemporaneous temperatures are also excluded.
+The microcat data were made up of Conductivity, Temperature (° C), and Pressure (db) records, which were calibrated using seawater samples and in-situ CTD profiles and corrected for sensor drift.
+The instrument data was fitted on to a regular 2-hour time grid using linear interpolation.
+Conductivity data were converted first to Practical Salinity (PSU) then Absolute Salinity, SA (g kg-1).
+Temperature (° C) were converted to Conservative Temperature, CT (° C).
+Salinity data were de-spiked for each instrument by excluding data outside of a cut-off of deployment-median salinity ± 10 g kg-1.
+Remaining data were further de-spiked up to n(=5) times through a loop where the cut off is one standard deviation from the deployment median, calculated during each pass.
+Contemporaneous temperature data to the spikes in salinity were also excluded.
+SA, CT, and P were then low-pass filtered with MATLABs zero-phase digital filtering function; filtfilt, using a Butterworth filter design, 6th order, with cut-off frequency of ½(days).
+Gaps in the filtered data of more than 10 days were populated with fill values.
+The resulting data were fitted to a regular 2-hour time grid using linear interpolation.
+SA, CT, and P from all deployments were concatenated and then fitted to a regular 12-hour horizontal time grid and 20 db vertical pressure grid using linear interpolation.
+Salinity data were de-spiked n(=5) times through a loop where the cut off was 3.5 standard deviations from the time-series median during each pass.
+Contemporaneous temperatures were also excluded.
 Linear Interpolation across vertical pressure grid of data values since de-spiking.

 ![png](img/EAST_TS.png)